Ukratic/Protection-Forests/README.md

 Add a requirements.txt with the following values (1 line each): earthengine-api numpy matplotlib pandas plotly requests datetime openpyxl

 **Files**<br>
+*Presentation_slides.pptx*:
+Slides for the presentation of the project at Jedha

 *meteo_1, meteo_2, meteo_3.ipynb*:
 1. Understanding netcdf, what is in the files and how to access it
 2. Defining functions to extract data and plotting maps for given time and intervals